Johor Bahru Sentral station: Old FMSR era station

-After Johore Causeway completed in 1923, trains has been able to serve southward to Tank Road in Singapore.
-The trains would later terminate at Tanjong Pagar station in Keppel Road after its opening in 1932.
-However Johor Bahru has since become one of the main stations of the rail network serving express and mail trains of the railway services especially between the town and Singapore.
+After the Johor–Singapore Causeway was completed in 1923, trains were able to travel across the Johor Strait and southwards to Tank Road in Singapore.
+The trains would later terminate at on Keppel Road after its opening in 1932.
+Johor Bahru has since become one of the main stations of the rail network serving express and mail trains of the railway services especially between the town and Singapore.

-Johor Bahru station again becoming the terminus for the networks as Japanese occupation strikes in 1942 forced British to blow up the Causeway in order to slow down Imperial Japanese Army entry to Singapore, severing the only train connection to Singapore.
+The station would again become the southern terminus of the FMSR train network when the Japanese occupation of Singapore strikes in 1942 forced the British to blow up the Causeway in order to slow down the Imperial Japanese Army's entry into Singapore, severing the only train connection to Singapore.
 The connection was restored in 1946 after British control was reinstated in both states.
-In 1948, Johor Bahru station is now under Malayan Railways and later after independence, the current Keretapi Tanah Melayu.
+Tanjong Pagar would continue to be the FMSR West Coast Line's southern terminus until 2011.
+In 1948, Johor Bahru station came under the newly-formed Malayan Railways and later after independence, Keretapi Tanah Melayu (KTM).

-As politics changed the state of the regions which ultimately made Singapore and Malaya, later Malaysia, two different countries, Johor Bahru station now lies on the international border between the two countries.
-However local and express trains remains running uninterrupted between the two countries with Johor Bahru station remains an important stop for the trains.
+As politics changed the state of the regions which ultimately made Singapore and Malaya, later Malaysia, two different countries, Johor Bahru station became part of the international border between the two nations.
+However, local and express trains remained running uninterrupted between the two countries with the station maintaining its position as an important stop for trains.
 For a while in the 1980s, it also serve Railbus service between Kulai and Singapore.

-Different from road entries on the causeway, Johor Bahru station which facilitate railway entries between the two countries did not really have any immigration and custom clearance facilities for some decades after first border control between the countries in 1967, as the matters is settled in Tanjong Pagar station instead.
-But as 1990 Point of Agreement between Malaysia and Singapore are signed and later on the whole disputes about the agreement rose, it forced Johor Bahru station to provide an immigration and customs clearance service for Singapore-bound trains while Malaysia clearance decided to stay in Tanjong Pagar for northbound trains.
-This practice remains until today, with changes being now Johor Bahru Sentral replaces the Singapore-bound part and Woodlands train checkpoint replaces the Malaysia-bound part after Tanjong Pagar station closes.

-This station closes on 21 October 2010 as Johor Bahru Sentral replaces its purpose, with plans is to convert it as a railway museum.
+Different from the road entries of the Causeway, Johor Bahru station, which facilitated railway entries between the two countries, did not really have any immigration and customs clearance facilities for several decades, despite the first border control regulations between the countries were set up in 1967, as immigration and customs clearance were settled in Tanjong Pagar station.
+However, after the signing of the Malaysia–Singapore Points of Agreement of 1990 by Malaysia and Singapore, disputes about the agreement and border controls rose, forcing the station to provide an immigration and customs clearance for Singapore-bound trains while the immigration and customs clearance for Malaysia-bound trains remained in Tanjong Pagar station.
+This practice remained even after the opening of the new Johor Bahru Sentral station.
+Johor Bahru Sentral eventually replaced the old Johor Bahru station, taking on the latter's immigration and customs clearance responsibilities for southbound trains.
+The old station closed on 21 October 2010, with proposed plans to turn it into a railway museum.